lmcrean/exam-questions-live-feedback/ux-research/problem-statement.md

    - Would teachers prefer to manually highlight exemplars?

 5. **Would teachers pay for this?**
-   - Even £2/month as proof of value?
+   - Presumably needs to be free to compete with paper.
-   - Or does it need to be free to compete with paper?
+   - What would a paid feature involve?

 6. **Is 1:1 device availability realistic?**
    - In your school?
 In most UK secondary schools?